 - Corporate Action Notifications: UBS distributes a daily “Corporate Action Notification” e-mail containing stock splits, dividends, symbol changes and symbol additions and deletions.
 If you are not receiving this email or have any questions regarding how your orders with UBS are affected by a corporate action, please contact Client Services at OL-BD-TEAM@ubs.com or call +1-212-713-2999.

 If a transaction is eligible for review under FINRA Rule 11890 and related equities and options exchange rules, UBS will contact its client to confirm an obvious error for any term of the underlying order, such as price, number of shares or other unit of trading, or identification of security, prior to filing.
 UBS will file a Clearly Erroneous petition where the Firm has a factual basis for believing the trade is clearly erroneous and the execution price is outside the clearly erroneous price bands.

-Our SmartEx technology requires three affirmative indicators before it commences trading post the market opening:
+Our SmartEx technology requires all of the below affirmative indicators before it commences trading post the market opening:

 - Notification that the market has opened (electronic market open message);

 - a print for the stock that is deemed to be the opening print; and